xamfoo/tmp-1/README.md

 - `npm start`, `npm run dev`, `npm run prod` runs the bundled app
 - Would be nice if there is a continous compilation mode out of the box.
 Maybe `npm start` can be used?
-- Default to mocha test runner.
+- Defaults to mocha test runner.
 Would it be easy to switch to jest or jasmine?
 - `npm run coverage` :+1:

 Now lets try running the app.